Frequently Asked Questions

 You can sign-up here, at BikearoundtheButtes.com, by downloading the mail-in form, or visiting our "Registration" page and click on the link to Active.com or by coming to the "Day of" Registration booth on the day of the Ride.
 Register early as the prices get higher as the ride approaches.

 How do I get to the Sutter Youth Organization (SYO) Building so I can check in and ride?

 Check out our map above to get turn by turn directions to our starting location.

-Take Hwy 20 towards Colusa, turn Right on Acacia Ave (North), turn Right onto Butte House Road (East).
-The building is located across the street from Sutter High School.
+Take Hwy 20 West from Yuba City or East from Interstate 5, turn North on Acacia Ave.
+The building is located across the street and just past Sutter High School at the corner of Acacia Ave and Butte House Road.
 Parking is available at the high school.
 You will be directed where to park when you enter the lot.

 Where can I find the map for the ride?